 Although sandy soils may sound like a challenge, there are many plants adapted to grow in them and these are a good starting point when planning a garden.
 Sand-loving plants include natives from coastal and inland areas, along with Mediterranean and desert plants.
 Lawns also grow well on sandy soils provided they are well watered.

 While most productive plants require lots of additional nutrients and water to thrive in sand, carrots and native spinach, also known as Warrigal greens, grow well in sandy soil.

-Ornamental native plants for sandy soil include banksias (especially coast banksia), tea trees (Leptospermum and Melaleuca spp.), wattles, cushion bush (Leucophyta brownii), coast rosemary (Westringia fruticosa), eremophilla, dianella, kangaroo paw, flannel flowers, mesembryanthemum, hardenbergia (Hardenbergia violacea) and golden guinea vine (Hibbertia scandens).
-Also growing well are lavender, rosemary and many succulents, such as ice plants and silver foliage plants such as artemisia.
+Ornamental native plants for sandy soil include banksias (especially coast banksia), tea trees (Leptospermum and Melaleuca spp.), wattles, cushion bush (Leucophyta brownii), coastal rosemary (Westringia fruticosa), eremophilla, dianella, kangaroo paw, flannel flowers, mesembryanthemum, hardenbergia (Hardenbergia violacea) and golden guinea vine (Hibbertia scandens).
+Also growing well in these conditions are lavender, rosemary and many succulents, such as ice plants and silver foliage plants such as artemisia.

 Improving sandy soil

 Longer term, sandy soil can be modified into sandy loam by constantly adding organic material such as compost, rotted manure and mulch.
 To do this, work organic matter into soil prior to planting and regularly spread organic mulch and manure over the soil surface to replenish organic matter.